jackjoe/docker/README.md

 ### Gitlab CI Alpine

-Vanilla Alpine, with a sent of openssh.
+Vanilla Alpine, with a sent of openssh, zip, rsync and git.

 _OS_: Alpine Linux